ctablex/core/packages/ctablex-table/docs/OVERVIEW.md

 }
 ```

-This renders a basic HTML table with three columns.
+This renders a basic HTML table with two columns.
 The library handles:

 - Array iteration over products
 - Column headers